network-automate/microservice-junos-commands-collector/README.md

 # Description

-This microservice provides a mechanism to collect Junos `show commands` and Junos `configuration` from Junos Device.
+This microservice provides a mechanism to collect Junos `show commands` and Junos `configuration` from Junos Devices.
 It uses Ansible.

 # Requirements